mgrojo/coap_spark/README.md

 The main objective of CoAP-SPARK is to be the subject of my Master's Thesis, but I think it can be used in scenarios where this limitations are not an issue:
 - There are no retransmissions.
+- It only supports NoSec and PreSharedKey security modes.
 - Block-wise transfers are not implemented.
-This isn't part of main RFC 7252 for CoAP, but of the [RFC 7959](https://datatracker.ietf.org/doc/rfc7959/).
+Nevertheless, this isn't part of the main RFC 7252 for CoAP, but of [RFC 7959](https://datatracker.ietf.org/doc/rfc7959/).
-- It only supports NoSec and PreSharedKey security modes.

-Regarding the implemented client is able to substitute libcoap's coap-client when called from a project like [ikea-smartlight](https://github.com/slokhorst/ikea-smartlight/).
+Regarding the implemented client, it is able to substitute libcoap's coap-client, for example, when called from a project like [ikea-smartlight](https://github.com/slokhorst/ikea-smartlight/).

-The server implementation is ongoing, following the example of the client.
+The server implementation is an example of a CoAP server that can answer to CRUD requests, storing resources in memory.

 Bug reports, feedback or suggestions on how to improve the library are very welcome.